CarlaML01/WeRateDogs-Dataset/README.md

 # WeRateDogs-Dataset
+This project was completed as part of Udacity's Data Analyst Nanodegree.
-WeRateDogs twitter archive dataset for data wrangling, data analyses and visualizations.
+Used WeRateDogs twitter archive dataset for data wrangling, data analyses and visualizations.

 ## Project Steps Overview
 My tasks in this project are as follows: